Stottie cake: Usage

 It is often used to make sandwiches by separating it horizontally and putting toppings such as ham, bacon, sausage, mushrooms, or fried egg, and butter, pease pudding, or ketchup inside.

 History

-The name may have come from the North-Eastern word stot, meaning to bounce, perhaps due to how the dough was thrown, or stotted, onto the bottom of the oven.
+The name may have come from the North-Eastern/Geordie word stot '(to) bounce' (the root of the word "stotting"), perhaps due to how the dough was thrown, or stotted, onto the bottom of the oven.

 The bread has been made since at least before WWII.